 Table 2.
-How the plan changes promote the water management principles of section 5(3)(b) - Sharing of water from a water source must protect basic landholder rights (BLR)
+How the plan changes promote the water management principles of section 5(3)(b) - Sharing of water from a water source must protect basic landholder rights

-How we have promoted the principle in Section 5(3)(b) Relevant plan provisions The pla an protects basic landholder rights by: See below • protecting low flows from licenced extraction for the environment and basic landholder rights take Part 6 • establishing rules for making available water determinations in accordance with the priorities in the WM Act Part 4 • establishing rules to minimise the risk of basic landholder right groundwater works (bores) from interference from surrounding groundwater works Part 7, Division 3 • providing for storage and release of water from Cochrane Dam under declared drought conditions.
-Part 8A Extraction is managed to the LTAAEL by first setting aside water for basic landholder rights and then applying an available water determination to ensure the sum of basic landholder's rights and licenced extraction do not exceed the long-term average annual extraction.
-Parts 4 & 7 & 9 The plan protects basic landholder rights by establishing the rules for managing the construction and use of water supply works to prevent unacceptable impacts on take from basic landholder rights bores at a local scale.
+How we have promoted the principle in Section 5(3)(b) Relevant plan provisions The plan protects basic landholder rights by: See below. protecting low flows from licenced extraction for the environment and basic landholder rights take Part 6 • establishing rules for making of available water determinations in accordance with the priorities in the WM Act.
+Part 4 Extraction is managed to the LTAAEL by first setting aside water for basic landholder rights and then applying an available water determination to ensure the sum of basic landholder's rights and licenced extraction do not exceed the long-term average annual extraction.
+Parts 9 and 4 The plan protects basic landholder rights by establishing the rules for managing the construction and use of water supply works to prevent unacceptable impacts on take from basic landholder rights bores at a local scale.
 This is informed by the Australian guidelines for water bore construction and the imposition of bore extraction limits to meet the published impact criteria